Fluorescent and phosphorescent stones

 Peruvian Black Iris Opal® was discovered in Peru in 2019 and found to be fluorescent by Gemrock Perus general manager Stefan Austermühle.
 It is a very rare stone with only a few dozens of kilos found so far.

-Caramel® was discovered in the Peruvian coastal desert in 2019 and so far we dont know exactly what kind of a mineral it is.
-Caramel® produces beautifully polished products featuring colourscales of browns, sometimes mixed with black.
-Caramel® is posphorescent.
+Caramel Calcite® was discovered in the Peruvian coastal desert in 2019 and so far we dont know exactly what kind of a mineral it is.
+Caramel Calcite® produces beautifully polished products featuring colourscales of browns, sometimes mixed with black.
+Caramel Calcite® is posphorescent.
 Under UV-light impact it shows the emission of white light creating an increased contrast.
 When the UV light is switched of one can note a green afterglow.

 Peruvian coati aragonite® is a beautiful material with brown, reddish, yellowish and white layers.
 It rememberd us to the striped tail of a coatí.
 So we named the stone after this threatened species from the Amazon.
 A great opportunity to promote the importance of the conservation of this species.